Press ESC to close

 The foundation of the Pinacoteca museum rests in the paintings and drawings donated by Cardinal Borromeo beginning in 1618.
 The space features 24 rooms that begin with the collection of Borromeo through the early 20th century.
 Of particular note is Portrait of a Musician by Leonardo da Vinci (1452-1519).
 Like many of the Great Master’s works, an element of mystery shrouds the work.
 Specifically, the painting originally was thought to render Ludovico il Moro, Duke of Milan.
 Yet, in 1905, restoration work revealed something new, as the removal of the overpainting uncovered a musician of the time–Franchino Gaffurio, chapel Master of the Duomo of Milan.
 In more recent times, a new interpretation of the work suggests it is a depiction of Atalante Migliorotti, who was a musician from Tuscany and friend of Leonardo who served in the court as a lyricist and singer.

-, Pinacoteca Ambrosiana: The Legacy of Cardinal Federico Borromeo, Museum Spotlight Europe
+, Pinacoteca Ambrosiana Milan: The Great Cardinal Federico Borromeo, Museum Spotlight Europe

 Portrait of a Musician (1483-87).
 Leonardo da Vinci.
 Oil on Walnut Panel.